 As a brand new mom, our regular responsibilities get put on the backburner as our attention shifts to focusing on caring for our new little one.
 Hello, new normal!

 Caring for our new baby is a wonderful feeling, but it isn't long before we start to feel the weight of our to do list rapidly growing around us.
-The house needs cleaning, our bills need to be paid, that thing needs fixing...
+The house needs cleaning, our bills need to be paid, that thing needs fixing, we need to somehow do something to stay nourished and recover postpartum...
 The list goes on.
 How in the world are we supposed to get everything tackled?

 This is when time management becomes the key to staying on top of day to day life.
 Below are some of Kelly Nolan's, productivity and time management expert, time management tips for new moms that will help you take advantage of the few spare minutes that you have each day.